Star Trek (Bantam Books): Classic Episodes (1991)

 Star Trek: The Classic Episodes omnibus edition collected the novelizations in three volumes.
 Unlike previous editions the episodes are sorted by television series season.
 New material by D. C. Fontana, Norman Spinrad, and others was also included.
 The novelizations of "Mudd's Women" and "I, Mudd" were not included, nor was Lawrence's original novella, The Business, as Usual, During Altercations.

 Related works

 Star Trek Reader (1976–1978)

 The episode novelizations by Blish, including Spock Must Die!
 (1970), were collected in a four volume omnibus published by E. P. Dutton.
 Variants were also made available to the Science Fiction Book Club.

-Titan Books reprints (1992–1995)
+Titan Books (1992–1995)

 Reprints intended for the U.K. and Australian / New Zealand markets.

 New Voyages reprints (1992)

 Reprints of Star Trek: The New Voyages short story collections edited by Sondra Marshak and Myrna Culbreath.
 Both volumes include significant spelling corrections and unexplained prose changes.